emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs.md

 # Overview
-SPMC supports rendering of both the graphical user interface and video in up to 4K resolution if you have a high-end Android TV settop box like the Nvidia Shield TV.
+SPMC supports rendering of both the graphical user interface and video in up to 4K resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV.
 As of SPMC 16.3, new HQ scalers are also an option to improve video quality.

-Below are the recommended video settings for SPMC, Nvidia Shield TV and a 4K TV.
+Below are the recommended video settings for SPMC, NVIDIA Shield TV and a 4K TV.
 These permit movie and TV show jacket art to be displayed at their highest quality.

 # UHD TV Settings
 Confirm whether your UHD TV supports the HDMI 2.0 specifications and can accept UHD (50P/60P 4:4:4 and 4:2:2) signals.
 The default setting of many UHD TVs may be configured for HD/FHD signals.
 You may need to change the HDMI UHD Color setting to 'On'.

 Depending on your TV, the UHD HDMI port may make a difference.
-Double-check your user manual to confirm that you have plugged your Nvidia Shield into a HDMI 2.0 port.
+Double-check your user manual to confirm that you have plugged your NVIDIA Shield into a HDMI 2.0 port.

 # AV Receiver Settings